gerardnico/ssh-x/docs/bin/ssh-x-auth-proxy-command.md

 ```bash
 export SSHX_KEY_STORE=pass
 ```
-With this environment, `ssh-auth-proxy-command` will:
+With this environment, `ssh-x-auth-proxy-command` will:
 * check if the private key of the public key `~/.ssh/id_git_github.pub` is present (ie loaded in the agent)
 * if not, it will add the private key located at `ssh/id_git_github` with a lifetime of `15 minutes`